Computer Information Systems Technology

 3

-CIS 284 : Cis Internship
+CIS 284 : CIS Internship

 This course is designed to provide the student with an opportunity to work in a degree/program related environment.
 Emphasis is placed on the student’s “real world” work experience as it integrates academics with practical applications that relate meaningfully to careers in the computer discipline.
 Significance is also placed on the efficient and accurate performance of job tasks as provided by the “real world” work experience.
 Grades for this course will be based on a combination of the employer’s evaluation of the student, and the contents of a report submitted by the student.
 Upon completion of this course, the student should be able to demonstrate the ability to apply knowledge and skills gained in the classroom to a “real world” work experience.